⏱ Reading time: ~55 minutes·★★ Difficulty: Intermediate

 Model answer (outline):

-1) s 15 applies to same-control reconstruction/merger operation approved
+1) section 15 applies to same-control

 by Commissioner.
+2) Election deems selling

-2) Election deems selling price to Alpha = $250,000 → no gain.
+price to Alpha = $250,000 → no gain.
+3) Beta’s later sale to outsider

 Problem: